 Upon completion of the Leadership on the Edge program, our Team Leaders are at your service to help with personal references in your applications for schools, jobs, and other leaderships programs.

-Complete our Expedition and we will provide you with slideshow images from some of the finest Arctic photographers in the world.
-In addition to your short films with Robert and Barney Swan, you will be able to utilize these images as part of your media toolkit and enhanced storytelling skills to excel in your life upon returning home.
+Complete our Expedition and we will provide you with slideshow images from our incredible Antarctica photographers.
+In addition to your images with Robert and Barney Swan, you will be able to utilize these images as part of your media toolkit and enhanced storytelling skills to excel in your life upon returning home.

 Post Expedition Community